SWAT 3: Close Quarters Battle: Gameplay

 Missions can be approached in either stealth or dynamic mode.
 In stealth mode, the SWAT team moves slowly and deliberately, speaking softly and avoiding loud noises (e.g. quietly lock picking a locked door instead of kicking it down), giving the player the element of surprise.
 In dynamic mode, the team moves quickly, speaks loudly, and freely uses loud weaponry and equipment (such as breaching charges, grenades, and firearms) to clear an area rapidly.
 Modes are not set, and the player can freely shift between them, though the game automatically shifts from stealth to dynamic when the team is compromised by a loud noise or contact with a suspect.
 Difficulty levels range through easy, medium and hard, affecting the aggression and likelihood of surrender of suspects.
-The player can also separately adjust reaction times for both officers and suspects, from 1 to 20 milliseconds.
+The player can also separately adjust the amount of time the AI has to determine its actions, from 1 to 20 milliseconds.

-SWAT 3 also includes a multiplayer mode, including traditional deathmatch and team deathmatch modes, as well as cooperative play using the singleplayer missions.
+When originally released, SWAT 3 did not contain a multiplayer mode, which ultimately drew criticism from both critics and fans; however, roughly a year after the game's release, Sierra made the 1.6 patch available freely online.
+Among other things, the patch implemented a multiplayer mode, including traditional deathmatch and team deathmatch modes, as well as cooperative play using the singleplayer missions.
+The 1.6 patch was also implemented into SWAT 3: Elite Edition around the same time.
 Following the purchase of Sierra by Activision, the SWAT 3 multiplayer servers went down permanently, though unofficial third-party servers are still maintained by players.

 SWAT 3 includes tools and support for modifying the game.
 A modding community has grown around SWAT 3, producing new missions, maps, weapons, and character models for use in both singleplayer and multiplayer modes.